 So, as I was saying, there’s usually a top limit that you’re not really expected to go over when tipping:

-So what I mean is that even though the tipping etiquette is to leave 10%, it’s probably best taken as “10% or a maximum of 10 Euros”.
+In other words, the higher the bill, the lower the percentage you can pay and still have a happy waiter.
+So the best way to put it, would be that although the tipping etiquette in Croatia is to leave 10%, it’s probably best taken as “10% or a maximum of 10 Euros”.

 An important thing to note here is that you should always try to tip in cash.
 Even if you have the option to pay by card and you also have the option to leave a tip this way (which is rare in Croatia), if you choose this method, it’s most likely that the worker will not actually receive your tip.